 The ETA subcommittee is expanding this resource to include New Zealand.

 If you know of any courses that should be added - for Australia or New Zealand - please let Rebecca Cross know via email@example.com

 If you have an idea for a local networking or professional development event in your region that would help you and your peers be more effective in your work with industries and communities, APEN has a small grants program to assist you with making it happen.

-Twitter: Follow us @APENenews Facebook: Like and share - copy into your browser the link below.
+Twitter: Follow us @APENenews Facebook: Like and share

 With APEN eBulletins only coming out monthly, following the APEN ‘Company Page’ and joining this LinkedIn group are easy ways to keep up to date on events and other items that come to APEN’s attention at short notice.
 To join, just click the following links and start interacting.